uncenter/gusty/README.md

 ```

 > [!NOTE]
-> While Attrbreeze only _needs_ this one declaration for all `px` attributes/classes, any use of it includes all other utility attributes.
-This is unlike Tailwind, which would purge out any unused utilities and leave you with a smaller end footprint.
+> While Attrbreeze only _needs_ this one declaration for all `px` attributes/classes, usage of the stylesheet would include all other utility attributes.
+This is unlike Tailwind CSS, which purges unused classes.

-Attrbreeze scales better with larger projects, since more variation of utility attributes usually means more classes in the compiled stylesheet, whereas the pre-compiled Attrbreeze stylesheet stays constant.
+Attrbreeze theoretically scales better with larger projects, since more variation of utility attributes usually (e.g. with Tailwind CSS) means more classes in the compiled stylesheet, whereas the Attrbreeze stylesheet is always the same length.